PollenCode/rgb-navigation/docs/Api.md

 -   `g`: green value (0 -> 255)
 -   `b`: blue value (0 -> 255)

+### `POST /effect/carrousel/:seconds`

+Enables or disables the effect carrousel.

+-   Replace `:seconds` with the interval to switch between favorite effects or use 0 to disable the carrousel.

 ## Examples

 ### Setting a single or multiple led